«جدة للكتاب» يستضيف «المقامات العربية من منظور فيزيائي»

 ويواصل معرض جدة للكتاب فعالياته حتى 20 ديسمبر الجاري، مقدِّماً تجربة ثقافية متكاملة تعكس التطور الذي يشهده قطاع النشر في المملكة، وجهود هيئة الأدب والنشر والترجمة في ترسيخ مشهد ثقافي مستدام يدعم صناعة الكتاب ويعزز نشر المعرفة.

-The Jeddah Book Fair 2025, organized by the Literature, Publishing, and Translation Authority today, held a lecture titled "Arabic Musical Modes from a Physical Mathematical Perspective."
+The Jeddah Book Fair 2025, organized by the Literature, Publishing, and Translation Authority, held a lecture yesterday titled "Arabic Musical Modes from a Physical-Mathematical Perspective."

-The lecture reviewed the connection between music and the exact sciences, particularly the laws of sound, physics, and mathematics as fundamental pillars upon which musical structure is built.
+The lecture reviewed the connection between music and the exact sciences, particularly the laws of sound, physics, and mathematics as fundamental pillars upon which musical construction is based.

 Scientific Methodology